We outline our thoughts on the prospects for global fixed-income markets as we move towards a low-carbon economy.

 Whichever way you cut it, this is a huge amount of additional capital that needs to be funded, and global debt to GDP is only going to increase further as a result.
 For us, this increases the need for global monetary policy to remain accommodative to maintain access to low-cost funding.
 However, it is cheaper to act now than to have to deal with the consequences of inaction.

-There are already some big central-bank stimulus programmes in place, but we believe these are just a start.
+There are already some big central-bank stimulus programs in place, but we believe these are just a start.
 Sustainable finance has been growing quickly, but it is still small, and much more will be required for the world to achieve net zero.
-Take the labelled-bond market, for example; although it has reached $1.5 trillion in outstanding issuance, this only represents 1.2% of the global bond market.
+Take the labeled-bond market, for example; although it has reached US$1.5 trillion in outstanding issuance, this only represents 1.2% of the global bond market.

 While the wider backdrop of monetary and fiscal policy will be important given the likely increasing quantum of debt, we believe both central banks and fixed-income investors can and will play an increasingly pivotal role in directing capital to projects that can help move the planet to a potentially more equitable, lower-carbon way of life.

 To avoid a proliferation of different standards, it will be important to encourage cohesive regulation to enhance the role of the financial system.
-The private sector needs to have rigid frameworks in place to give some confidence around potential returns on capital.
-There is a potential risk that diversion of financial and labour resources to potentially less productive efforts could contribute to creating inflation.
+We believe the private sector needs to have rigid frameworks in place to give some confidence around potential returns on capital.
+There is a potential risk that diversion of financial and labor resources to potentially less productive efforts could contribute to creating inflation.

-We must remember that there are social consequences to funding the climate transition, such as a change in the profile of skills demanded from the workforce, so green targets should not be considered in isolation, without a view on realising a just transition.
-Public finance needs to align with climate goals and economic development objectives; mainstream capital also needs to be mobilised alongside green capital.
+We must remember that there are social consequences to funding the climate transition, such as a change in the profile of skills demanded from the workforce, so green targets should not be considered in isolation, without a view on realizing a just transition.
+In our view, public finance needs to align with climate goals and economic development objectives; mainstream capital also needs to be mobilized alongside green capital.